 Anita Oakley, RYT-200 Anita was introduced to yoga over 18 years ago.
 She discovered practicing yoga prevented chronic neck, back, hip and hand pain from working as a dental hygienist.
 She has a deep appreciation for what yoga can offer, physically, mentally, and emotionally.
 She studied and received her 200-hour Registered Yoga Teacher (RYT-200) certification at Spirit Path Yoga in Anchorage, Alaska.
 Anita is passionate about making yoga accessible to people of all ages and inspiring people to connect to their body and breath.
 She looks forward to sharing her love of yoga with you in a way that honors our Lord, God and Creator.
 "Let my meditation be pleasing to Him.
 Psalm 104:34".

-Erica Lowe Erica began practicing yoga to increase flexibility and strength.
+Erica Lowe, RYT-200 Erica began practicing yoga to increase flexibility and strength.
 As she practiced, it began to change her from the inside out.
 Erica began studying about how yoga and meditation can help people who suffer from mental illness.
 As a social worker who works with people that suffer from mental illness, she became intent on learning more of how yoga can help people who struggle with anxiety and depression.
 She strives to offer you a class that will help calm the mind as well as benefit the body.
-She is currently completing her RYT-200 in addition to working full-time as a social worker in our community.
+She recently completed her RYT-200 in addition to working full-time as a social worker in our community.